New vaccines could help us consign tuberculosis to history: here’s how we can do it

 Collective action

 TB has plagued humanity since before historic records began, and defeating it will require a truly global effort.
-All stakeholders must come together to support a joint strategy for TB vaccine access — one that combines early demand signalling, coordinated financing and shared accountability.
+All stakeholders must come together to support a joint strategy for TB vaccine access — one that combines early demand signaling, coordinated financing and shared accountability.